AnjenaRaja/anjenaraja.github.io/sap-1-computer.md

 * Accumulator (ACC): Temporary register for holding the results of operations.
 * Output Register (OUT): Holds the result to be output.

-Here is a simplfied architecture diagram of my understanding of SAP-1.
+Here is a simplified architecture diagram of my understanding of SAP-1.

 ![Figure-0](/assets/img/sap1/fig-0.png){: .mx-auto.d-block :}